sfarazhaider/Regression-Modelling-for-Prediction-of-House-Prices/README.md

 Create and fit a Ridge regression object using the training data, set the regularization parameter to 0.1, and calculate the R^2 using the test data.**

 **Question 10:
 Perform a second order polynomial transform on both the training data and testing data.
-Create and fit a Ridge regression object using the training data, set the regularisation parameter to 0.1, and calculate the R^2 utilising the test data provided.
-Take a screenshot of your code and the R^2.**
+Create and fit a Ridge regression object using the training data, set the regularisation parameter to 0.1, and calculate the R^2 utilising the test data provided**